Baby walker: Safety issues

 Baby walkers have also led to many preventable injuries caused by tripping, toppling over, or skidding on wet floors.
 These include injuries from falling down stairs while moving around in the baby walker, often with injuries that are worse than typical for falling down the stairs.
 Walkers allow babies to reach areas they otherwise couldn't, including pools, bathtubs, and kitchens, where they can be at risk for burns from pulling boiling food off stovetops.
 The total number of baby walker-related injuries is likely an underestimation because there are more than 40 different terms used in academic or news reports for these devices, thus complicating a tally of the number of device-related injuries.

 The U.S. Consumer Product Safety Commission, American Academy of Pediatrics, Kids In Danger, and other organizations have issued warnings to discourage parents from using baby walkers.
 Direct education of parents in a medical setting reduces parents' willingness to use these devices.

 In Canada, the sale of baby walkers was banned on April 7, 2004.
 Canada is the first country in the world to ban the sale, importation and advertisement of baby walkers.
 This ban extends to modified and second hand baby walkers, including those sold at a yard sales or flea markets.
 The Canadian Consumers Product Safety Improvement Act of 2008 (CPSIA) changed the items that were allowed to be sold at such sales.
 Owners of baby walkers may be fined up to CA $100,000 or sentenced to up to six months in jail.

 In the United States, annual baby-walker-related injuries dropped from around 21,000 in 1990 to around 3,200 in 2003, attributed to publicity about the danger of such devices and voluntary safety improvements by manufacturers.
 Eight babies died from such injuries between 2004 and 2008.
 Annual injuries dropped a further 23% after mandatory U.S. Consumer Product Safety Commission standards (adopted in 2010) went into effect, including testing requirements and brakes to prevent stair falls.

 Alternatives

 Parent-assisted baby walkers were developed as an alternative to traditional baby walkers.
 These types of baby walkers differ greatly from traditional baby walkers as they have no wheels and require full parent assistance while in use.
 The design of modern parent-assisted baby walkers is similar to leading strings in that the child is suspended upright from straps while learning to walk.
 Parent-assisted baby walkers offer a safer method for teaching a child to walk over traditional baby walkers that can be unattended while in use.

-There are also immobile play centers (baby jumpers), which look very similar to baby walkers, but which have no wheels.
-Baby Jumpers works on the strength of the baby's legs as they essentially push or jump themselves up from the ground.
-Consequently, the baby is unable to move to dangerous locations.

-Some toys with wheels are designed for young children to hold on to while they are walking.